-Cockpit Fishbox Freezer Plates (Option)
+Starboard Fish Box Freezer Plate (Option)

-The optional freezer plates are available as a single unit for the aft starboard cockpit fishbox or as a dual installation utilizing both the aft port and starboard fishboxes.
+The optional freezer plates (Figure 3.39.1) are available as a single unit for the starboard cockpit fishbox.

-If equipped, the optional fishbox freezer plates transform the cockpit fishboxes into a deep cold cooler.
+If equipped, the fishbox freezer plates transform the port fishbox into a deep cold cooler.